OpenNebula/docs/source/overview/opennebula_concepts/key_features.rst

 * Modular and extensible architecture
 * Customizable plug-ins for integration with any third-party data center service
-* API for integration with higher level tools such as billing, self-service portals…
+* API for integration with higher-level tools such as billing, self-service portals...

 **LICENSING**

-* Fully open source software released under Apache license
+* Fully open source software released under the Apache license

 **UPGRADE PROCESS**